Community Diagnostics Centre (CDC)

 The CDC will deliver almost 200 clinical and non-clinical job openings.
 Anyone who is interested can learn more at the ‘Step into the NHS’ careers event at West Nottinghamshire College’s Derby Road campus in Mansfield (NG18 5BH) on Thursday 7 March from 5pm to 7pm.
 Register your interest in attending at Step into the NHS - Careers Showcase Registration, Thu 7 Mar 2024 at 17:00 | Eventbrite

 We are pleased to inform you that our Phlebotomy Drop-in Clinic at the Tony Hughes Centre, Mansfield Community Hospital, has extended its service to additional dates.
 The clinic will now be available on the following Saturdays:

 Operating from 8:00 to 12:00, this clinic operates on a convenient drop-in basis, eliminating the need for appointments.
 However, it's important to note that, a General Practitioner (GP) referral is required to access this service.
 The aim is to provide convenient access to phlebotomy services for our community.
 While the extension is a positive step, it's essential to clarify that this service remains in a trial phase, and future Saturday clinics cannot be guaranteed.
 Any updates will be promptly communicated.

 Frequently asked questions:

-If approved, the Centre will house a ‘one-stop shop’ for patients to access the tests and investigations they need in a single visit, helping them to give them an answer to their concerns – including with an ‘all clear’ or diagnosis – sooner.
+The Centre will house a ‘one-stop shop’ for patients to access the tests and investigations they need in a single visit, helping them to give them an answer to their concerns – including with an ‘all clear’ or diagnosis – sooner.

 Checks available at the new Centre will include a host of X-rays, scans and tests for a range of other conditions, including cancer and other long-term conditions – like heart and lung disease.

-Once you have received your referral, you can book your blood test online via the Swiftqueue website.
-Please bring your NHS number to your appointment with you.
+Once you have received your referral, you can book your blood test online via the Swiftqueue website, click the link below to book an appointment on your preferred site.